nodejs/node/doc/api/quic.md

 });
 ```

-New instance of `QuicServerSession` are created internally by the
+New instances of `QuicServerSession` are created internally by the
 `QuicSocket` if it has been configured to listen for new connections
 using the `listen()` method.